 However, the amount of money the Druid Network will earn will be very small.
 There are only 350 or so people registered with the Druid Network, the group that holds the charity status, and they’ve paid only £10 for their membership.

-Despite the small numbers, the charity commission accepted that promoting druidry as a religion ws in the public interest.
+Despite the small numbers, the charity commission accepted that promoting Druidry as a religion was in the public interest.

 Druids worship spirit rather than deities; the spirit of the earth and spirits of nature.